sertraline/chizuhoru/README.md

 ## Compiling

-Compiling python script saves some time at its first launch.
+Compiling python script saves some time at the first launch.
 You can do that by making:
   ```shell
   python3 -m py_compile main.py overlay.py processing.py
   ```

-Now you can check your `__pycache__` directory for the .pyc files.
+Now you can check your `__pycache__` directory for .pyc files.

-## Working with
+## Environments

 Environments checked:

-- i3 WM
+- i3 WM + Compton
-- Openbox WM
+- Openbox WM + Compton
 - XFCE
 - Deepin DE
+- KDE

 ## TODO